If you just need prebuilt binaries, click here.

 Now go to your desktop and enter the mesa directory, then build\windows-x86\gallium\targets\libgl-gdi, and here you will see opengl32.dll.

 Libtxc_dxtn is an extension for Mesa that allows it to use textures compressed with S3TC.
-Due to licensing issues, it did not make it into Mesa so we'll have to build it separately.
+Due to licensing issues, it did not make it into Mesa until version 17.3 so if you're building an older version you'll have to build it separately.
 Having this module improves compatiblity with old games since S3TC was quite common back then.

 If you decide that you want S3TC support, it is recommended that you also enable S3TC caching in Mesa: open src/gallium/drivers/llvmpipe/lp_tex_sample.h in Dev-C++, set LP_USE_TEXTURE_CACHE to 1 instead of 0 and save.
 This will drastically improve S3TC performance.
 You will have to rebuild Mesa of course if you do this.